Rothfive/Tortoise_cloud/Training.md

 If you bump up the `Keep X Previous States` above 0, it will keep the last X number of saved models and training states, and clean up the rest on training start, and every save.

 If everything is done right, you'll see a progress bar and some helpful metrics.
-Below that, is a graph of the loss rates.
+Below that, is a graph of the loss rates:
+* `current epoch / total epochs`: how far along you are in terms of epochs
+* `current iteration / total iterations`: how far along you are in terms of iterations
+* `current batch / total batches`: how far along you are within an epoch
+* `epoch throughput rate`: the time it took to process the last epoch
+* `iteration throughput rate`: the time it took to process the last iteration
+* `ETA`: estimated time to completion; will use the epoch throughput rate to estimate
+* `Loss`: the last reported loss value
+* `Next milestone in:` reports the next "milestone" for training, and how many more iterations left to reach it.
+	- **!**NOTE**!**: this is pretty inaccurate, as it uses the "instantaneous" rate of change

 After every `print rate` iterations, the loss rate will update and get reported back to you.
 This will update the graph below with the current loss rate.
 This is useful to see how "ready" your model/finetune is.
 However, there doesn't seem to be a "one-size-fits-all" value for what loss rate you should aim at.
 I've had some finetunes benefit a ton more from sub 0.01 loss rates, while others absolutely fried after 0.5 (although, it entirely depends on how low of a learning rate you have, rather than haphazardly quick-training it).